klahrich/chiefhustler/content/posts/purchased-baba.md

 On the other hand, the biggest and most unfair advantage I see for Alibaba is that it is now entrenched in the Chinese economy in a way that few other companies are, in China or elsewhere.

 I have a ~1.5% position.

+Update (June 28): Between the shares and the LEAP calls, $BABA is ~5% of my portfolio.

 ---